Mach5 Quickstart Guide

 Add data via Bulk API

-- We are adding 3 documents in bulk in the index products that we previously created
+- Add 3 documents in bulk in the index products that was previously created

 - On the left pane, type/paste given below data